ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 You will receive a quote within a few days.
 As soon as all the technical details are ironed out, you will receive an invoice and can start the payment process.

-As soon as the full invoice amount is received, you will be sent an email with instructions on how to securely download your individualized add-on file.
+As soon as the full invoice amount is received, you will be sent an email with instructions on how to securely download your individualized license file.

-The add-on file contains the following information:
+The license file contains the following information:
 - Invoice address of the Benefactor Circle member
 - Date until the license is valid
 - DNS domain name, SID and maximum number of members for one or multiple license groups

-To use the add-on file, just add two parameters to your call of Set-OutlookSignatures.ps1:
+To use the license file, just add two parameters to your call of Set-OutlookSignatures.ps1:
-- `BenefactorCircleFile` with the path to your individualized add-on file
+- `BenefactorCircleFile` with the path to your individualized license file
 - `BenefactorCircleId` with your Benefactor Circle ID

 ### 5.4.
 Extending or reducing a license period
 A license period cannot be extended.
 Licenses are valid for one year, starting with the date the full payment is received, and do not auto-renew.

-To continue using Set-OutlookSignatures with Benefactor Circle benefits, just place a new order to receive a new add-on file.
+To continue using Set-OutlookSignatures with Benefactor Circle benefits, just place a new order to receive a new license file.

 You will be informed in advance that your license is about to expire.